sktime/enhancement-proposals/steps/27_BasePkg/step.md

         Path where the checkpoints (like model ckpts, cfgs etc) are stored.
     """
     # load the models and other artifacts here
-    # 1. Read the artifacts and see what to skip using "skip" key
+    # 1. Read the artifacts
-    #    1.1 In the alternative design, this skip param is passed to the method, and
+    #    1.1 If the user passed a list of artifacts to skip param,
     #         load method would simply skip those artifacts from the yaml file
     # 2. Load the artifacts